 There’s nothing more relaxing than a day at the beach – until you have a toddler in tow.
 Though you may not be able to soak up the sun and catch up on your reading, hitting the sand with Baby is still lots of fun, it’s just a different kind of fun.
-Whether you’re heading out for day trip or planning a family vacation, here are some tips to make sure she has a blast at the beach while staying safe at the same time.
+Whether you’re heading out for day trip or planning a family vacation, here are some tips to make sure they have a blast at the beach while staying safe at the same time.

 - Make for the shade: The sun’s rays are strongest during from about 10 a.m. to 4 p.m., which is also prime beach time.
-Since Baby’s skin is still ultra-sensitive, it’s important to shield her from the sun as much as possible.
+Since Baby’s skin is still ultra-sensitive, it’s important to shield them from the sun as much as possible.
 Invest in a good, sturdy beach hat for when you go strolling, and set up a canopy, tent, or umbrella to sit under while you snack and play.

 - Use sunblock: Making sure your toddler is wearing enough sunblock is even more important than usual when you’re at the beach.
 The American Academy of Pediatrics recommends a sunblock with an SPF of at least 15, which blocks out 93 percent of UVB rays.
 Sunblock with higher levels of SPF do add additional protection, but only to a certain degree.
 It’s always important to be sure to apply sunblock according to the label’s instructions for optimal protection.
 You may also want to invest in SPF swimwear for added protection.